dev-soragoto/falcon_parts/README.md

 # falcon_parts

-By using the parts from this project to replace the original parts of the keyboard, the 403080 battery (about 1300mAh) can be installed in the keyboard.
+By using the parts from this project to replace the original parts of the keyboard, the 403080 battery (about 1300 - 1500 mAH) can be installed in the keyboard.

 ## tips